-- Setting the stovetop knob on “2” with a tightly fitted lid for your pot will give your rice a perfect simmer
+- Setting the stovetop knob on “2” with a tightly fitted lid for your pot will give a perfect simmer

-- Avoid stirring–it will agitate the rice, leaving you with mushy, gummy rice.
+- Avoid stirring–it will agitate the rice, leaving you with mushy, gummy grains.

 The simmer-and-steam method is probably the most used method when it comes to cooking rice.
 Standard long-grain white rice is traditionally cooked this way.
-In this method the rice simmers in water or broth until completely absorbed.
+In this method, the grains simmer in water or broth until completely absorbed.
 You slide the pot off the heat to steam for 10 minutes.
-With a quick fluff of your fork, the rice is ready.
+With a quick fluff of your fork, it’s is ready.

-Add 1 ½ (for more pronounced grains) to 2 cups (for stickier rice) cold water and 1 cup short/long grain white rice to a 2-quart sauce pot.
+Add 1 ½ (for more pronounced grains) to 2 cups (for stickier rice) cold water and 1 cup short/long-grain white rice to a 2-quart saucepot.
 Season with a teaspoon of salt.
 Cover pot and bring to a boil (peak after 5-6 minutes to see if it’s boiling, but don’t lift lid completely)**.
-Reduce to a simmer and allow rice to cook for 15 minutes.
-Avoid stirring as it will agitate the rice, giving you mushy rice.
-Turn the heat off, push the pot to the back of the stove (off the hot heat source) and allow the rice to steam for 10 minutes.
+Reduce to a simmer and allow to cook for 15 minutes.
+Avoid stirring as it will agitate the rice, making it mushy.
+Turn the heat off, push the pot to the back of the stove (off the hot heat source) and allow to steam for 10 minutes.
 Add oil, about a tablespoon.
 Fluff with a fork, and serve.

-**It takes 5-6 minutes for water and rice to come to a boil.
+**It takes 5-6 minutes to come to a boil.
 This timing applies only when using 1 cup rice and 2 cups liquid in a 2-quart.
 If you have a glass lid it can be easy to gauge when the water comes to a boil.

 The Pasta Method

 The pasta method uses enough water to cover the rice.
-Once the rice is tender and chewy, excess liquid gets drained.
+Once it is tender and chewy, excess liquid gets drained.
 The rice is then returned to the hot pot and steams off to get rid of any excess moisture.

-If you prefer your rice al’ dente 25 minutes of cooking time should be enough.
-For a softer, lighter rice feel, lean toward 30 minutes or more of cooking time.
-I know that this sounds short for brown rice, so you can cook a little longer for softer rice.
+If you prefer it al dente 25 minutes of cooking time should be enough.
+For a softer, lighter feel, lean toward 30 minutes or more of cooking time.
+I know that this sounds short for brown rice, so you can cook a little longer to make it softer.
 Just keep in mind that rice will keep cooking while it steams in the next step, so don’t wait until it’s completely to your liking before draining and steaming.
 Take it off when it’s “almost” done.

-Drain excess water, turn off the heat, and drain rice in a fine mesh strainer.
-Return the rice to the pot and replace the lid. push the pot to the back of the stove and allow the rice to steam for 10 minutes.
+Drain excess water, turn off the heat, and drain in a fine-mesh strainer.
+Return to the pot and replace the lid. push the pot to the back of the stove and allow to steam for 10 minutes.
 Add the oil, about a tablespoon, and salt to season.
 Fluff with a fork and serve.